SzuYaoC/classic_ml_model/doc/KNN_Questions.md

 → KNN struggles → need more expressive model.

+⸻

-# 6. Advanced / Research-Level Questions
+# F. Advanced / Research-Level Questions

 27. How does approximate nearest neighbor (ANN) differ from exact KNN?